 Pir Muhammad Saqib frequently delivers lectures in various cities of Pakistan and leads Umrah pilgrimage tours to Saudi Arabia for his students and there he is known to spend most of his time in Al-Madina al Munawwarah.
 It is in Al-Madina al Munawwarah where Pir Sahib initially met his Murshid, Baihaqee-e- Waqt Hazrat Allama Pir Mufti Manzur Ahmad Faizi (ra), and after pledging his allegiance he received Ijaza (permission) in the Chistiyya Faiziyya Sufi discipline.
 Pir Sahib also holds Ijazaat in the Qadri, Naqshbandi, Owaisi and Sabri Sufi disciplines from Shaykh Abdul Hakeem Sharf Qadri (ra), Shaykh Faidh Ahmad Uwaisi (Hafizahullah) and Shaykh Muhammad Ismaeel Ahmad Al Qadri (Hafizahullah).

-At present Pir Muhammad Saqib Shāmi (Hafizahullah) is residing in his hometown of Birmingham, England where he is teaching the religious sciences daily through Kanz ul Huda and also holds weekly and monthly spiritual gatherings.
-His lectures are occasionally broadcast by Unity TV, QTV and DM digital on satellite TV networks and are available on DVD.
-Pir Sahib also frequently travels to Paris where he delivers lectures and holds monthly spiritual gatherings, as part of the expansion of Kanz ul Huda.
+At present Pir Muhammad Saqib Shāmi (Hafizahullah) is residing in his hometown of Birmingham, England where he is teaching the religious sciences daily through Kanz ul Huda as well as holding weekly and monthly spiritual gatherings.
+His lectures are broadcasted daily by ARY QTV and frequently on Ummah channel through satellite TV networks.
+Dvd’s are also available of all Pir Sahib’s talks.
+Pir Sahib also frequently travels to worlwide, where he delivers and holds monthly spiritual gatherings, as part of the expansion of Kanz ul Huda.